Bringing Mindful Movement Into Daily Life

 Most of us move through our daily activities on autopilot.
 We sit, stand, walk, and reach without giving much thought to how we're doing these things.
 But these unconscious habits can lead to tension, fatigue, and even pain over time.

 Mindful movement is simply the practice of bringing attention to how you move as you go about your day.
-It's not about doing things "correctly" — it's about noticing what you're doing and exploring whether there might be an easier way.
+It's not about doing things "correctly".
+It's about noticing what you're doing and exploring whether there might be an easier way.

 Five Ways to Practice Daily